talynfan/design-portfolio/my-principles.md

 <img src="pics/sonus final.jpg" alt="Final iteration of Sonus mask" width="600"/>

-> Such is the nature of bold design — risks don’t always pan out as you hope, but with each iteration, the solution comes closer within reach.
+**Such is the nature of bold design — risks don’t always pan out as you hope, but with each iteration, the solution comes closer within reach.**
->
-> -a quote from me

 Talk about Argyle, Sonus

 Iteration is the key afterwards.
 This goes with low-fidelity prototyping.

+***

 [_Read about my design projects in detail here._](/home.md#my-work)